Skip to content Skip to footer

 3. Necrose

-A root-treated tooth is no longer alive, so it is easily damaged and becomes brittle.
-The tooth root is the internal structure of the tooth, but it does not usually affect the structure of the tooth.
+A root-treated tooth is no longer alive, therefore it is easily damaged and becomes fragile.
+The tooth root is the internal structure of the tooth but the treatment usually does not affect the structure of the tooth.
 If significant decay is responsible for its development, it may weaken the structure.
-In this case, our dentists place a crown on the damaged tooth, which is identical in appearance to the own tooth.
+In this case, our dentists place a crown on the damaged tooth, which is identical in appearance to the your own tooth.

-It happens that our patient thinks that he definitely does not need to go to the dentist until his tooth hurts.
+It happens that our patient thinks they definitely do not need to go to the dentist until their tooth hurts.
 After all, there is no problem until then.
-The importance of regular dental check-ups is also extremely important here.
+The importance of regular dental check-ups is also extremely important.
 It may happen that the root dies unnoticed due to decay or other reasons.
 This causes severe inflammation later, requiring immediate medical intervention.

-It may happen that there is no toothache, but rashes appear on the gums around it (fistula), which can be considered a sign of inflammation.
+It may also happen that there is no toothache but rashes appear on the gums (fistula), which can be considered a sign of inflammation.

-5. After that, you don't have to go to the dentist
+5. After root canal treatment, you do not have to go to the dentist

-This is a misconception, since root canal treatment consists of two or more treatments.
-The tooth can only be saved if the treating dentist can complete the root canal treatment.
-The pain will disappear after the first treatment, but it is important to remember that this does not mean that further treatment is no longer necessary.
-We get a permanently saved tooth if the treatment goes all the way through.
-A temporary filling does not provide permanent protection, as the name suggests.
+This is a misconception since root canal treatment consists of two or more sessions.
+The tooth can only be saved if the dentist can complete the root canal treatment.
+The pain will disappear after the first treatment but it is important to remember that this does not mean that further treatment is no longer necessary.
+We get a permanently saved tooth if the treatment is completed.
+A temporary filling does not provide permanent protection as the name suggests.